Now live on orbitforge.dev

 Release content parity

-Pricing, downloads, docs, and the README describe the same shipped surfaces and deployment flow.
+Pricing, hosted AI trial messaging, downloads, docs, and the README describe the same shipped surfaces and deployment flow.

 Public claims need to match reality across every surface a new user sees.